mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 * `Mesh` objects represent drawing a specific `Geometry` with a specific `Material`.
 Both `Material` objects and `Geometry` objects can be used by multiple `Mesh` objects.
-For example to draw 2 blue cubes in different locations we could need 2 `Mesh` objects to represent the position and orientation of each cube.
-We would only need 1 `Geometry` to hold the vertex data for a cube and we would only need 1 `Material` to specify the color blue.
-Both `Mesh` objects could reference the same`Geometry` object and the same `Material` object.
+For example to draw two blue cubes in different locations we could need two `Mesh` objects to represent the position and orientation of each cube.
+We would only need one `Geometry` to hold the vertex data for a cube and we would only need one `Material` to specify the color blue.
+Both `Mesh` objects could reference the same `Geometry` object and the same `Material` object.

 * `Geometry` objects represent the vertex data of some piece of geometry like